borntofrappe/game-development/04 Super Mario Bros/Prep/Level 1/README.md

 end
 ```

-The update extends this utility to provide more variety.
+The update extends this utility to add more variety.

 ## GenerateLevel